Life Insurance with a Mental Health Diagnosis in Canada

 Tip: Many Canadians with a mental health diagnosis start with simplified or guaranteed coverage to get insured quickly, then reapply later for underwritten coverage once stability is established.
 This staged approach balances immediate protection with long-term savings.

-If you are declined for traditional life insurance because of a mental health condition, you still have several ways to secure protection.
+If you are declined life insurance because of a mental health condition, you still have several ways to secure protection.
 A denial does not mean you are uninsurable.
 Insurers may postpone or decline coverage temporarily if there has been a recent medication change, hospitalization, or unstable period.
 Once your condition is stable, your eligibility can improve.
 In the meantime, you can consider other forms of coverage, such as guaranteed and simplified issue life insurance.

 If you have been declined, speak with a licensed insurance advisor who understands life insurance with mental health conditions.
 They can review your situation and recommend a product that fits your current stability level.
 Many applicants begin with simplified or guaranteed issue coverage and later move to fully underwritten insurance once their health remains stable for 12 to 24 months.